blazejsewera/blog/src/pages/second-brain.md

 so create the best user experience you can.

-The two important factors contributing to a good note-taking experience are note capturing[^capture] and ease of note organization.[^organize]
+The two important factors contributing to a good note-taking experience are note capturing and ease of note organization.[^capture-organize]
 It is important not to compromise on either, because otherwise you will just stop taking notes altogether.